 This leads to what researchers at the University of York call the “quadrilemma of magnetic recording”.
 To write on magnetic media, you want:

-• Thermal stability (we want the light switch to stay in the position we set it).
+- Stability: We want the light switch to stay in the position we set it.

-• Writability (you need to be able to toggle the switch on and off).
+- Writability: You need to be able to toggle the switch on and off to write data.

 The Density Challenge

-One way to increase drive capacity is by simply squeezing more platters in each drive, but this increases the bill of materials.
+One way to increase drive capacity is by simply squeezing more platters in each drive (the current record is 11), but this increases the bill of materials.
 Another workaround is shingled magnetic recording (SMR), in which tracks are overlapped like shingles on a roof.

 Manufacturers also use various forms of energy assisted magnetic recording (EAMR).
-Toshiba uses an EAMR variant called MAS-MAMR, which applies microwaves alongside the magnetic field during the write process, effectively putting more oomph behind the flipping of a bit’s polarity.
-While this has the compatibility advantage of using the same recording media as PMR drives, Toshiba currently lags behind Seagate and Western Digital where capacity is concerned.
+Toshiba uses an EAMR variant called MAMR, which applies microwaves alongside the magnetic field during the write process, effectively putting more oomph behind the flipping of a bit’s polarity.
+While this has the compatibility advantage of using the same recording media as PMR drives, Toshiba has historically lagged behind Seagate and Western Digital where capacity is concerned (though it’s now catching up fast).

 Related Reading